Alex91aaa/my_service_program_etl/README.md

 # my_service_program_etl

+## Portfolio Context
-⚠️ Note: This repository is anonymized for portfolio purposes.
-Config files and credentials are not included.
-The code is not runnable as-is.
+⚠️ This repository is anonymized for portfolio purposes:
+- Config files and credentials are removed
+- Code is not runnable as-is

-Automated data pipeline for event-based systems.
+- Designed to demonstrate pipeline architecture, modular code, and technical skills Automated data pipeline for event-based systems.

 ## Overview